 All the Trucks & Trains!

-S loves the decals that run along a ridge on the wall.
+My son loves trucks and trains, so I added decals running along a ridge on one wall.
 He can see them from the bed, and he knows exactly what each vehicle is and loves to recite their names and count them.

 Toddler Bedroom Mood Board

 Here is the mood board I started from.
 I did tone down some of the fabric choices, but it’s not far off.